 AMY GOODMAN: In her first appearance in the United States, Katharine Gun joins us from Washington, D.C., where she’s attending a gathering of whistleblowers organized by perhaps the country’s best known whistleblower, Daniel Ellsberg.
 In 1971, Ellsberg leaked the Pentagon Papers to The New York Times and The Washington Post.
 The 7,000-page document exposed the true story behind the U.S. decision-making in Vietnam.
 He was charged with 12 felony counts, posing a possible sentence of 115 years.
 The charges were dismissed in 1973 on grounds of governmental misconduct against him.
 Also attending the whistleblowers gathering is Major Frank Grevil, a former military intelligence officer from Denmark who was fired for leaking classified reports that showed no weapons of mass destruction would be found in Iraq.
 He currently faces charges for breaching the country’s official information law.
 He also joins us from Washington D.C. today.
 We welcome you both to Democracy Now!
 I want to begin with Katharine Gun.
 If you could briefly tell us, though we have covered this story, unlike most of the U.S. press, about what you did, about where you were working, how you got the information about what the U.S. and Britain were doing around spying on U.N.
 Security Council members.

 KATHARINE GUN: Hi, Amy.
 Well, first, can I just say that I am still covered by the Official Secrets Act, and I will be until my deathbed.
 So, I’m not about to jeopardize myself again.
 But, I was working for Government Communication Headquarters in the U.K., which is the equivalent to N.S.A. here in the U.S., and I was a Chinese linguist at the time, and this email crossed my desk in my in-box in January of 2003.
 At that time, as we all know, it was a crucial time for the U.N. in its decision-making process as to whether or not a resolution was needed with regard to Iraq and its alleged weapons of mass destruction.
-So, when I saw this email asking GCHQ’s help to bug the six swing nations to gather a vote for war with Iraq, I was very angry at first and very saddened that it had come to this, and that despite all of the talk from both Tony Blair and George Bush about how important it was to get the U.N. on board and to legitimize any kind of aggression, that they were actually going around it in such a low-handed manner.
-I decided that the risk to my career was minute compared to the upcoming war in Iraq and the best thing to do for me was to leak this information to the press so that everybody else could have the information, and hopefully it could avert this disastrous course of events that have occurred.
+So, when I saw this email asking GCHQ’s help to bug the six swing nations to gather a vote for war with Iraq, I was very angry at first and very saddened that it had come to this, and that despite all the talk from both Tony Blair and George Bush about how important it was to get the U.N. on board and to legitimize any kind of aggression, that they were actually going around it in such low-handed manner.
+So, I decided that the risk to my career was minute compared to the upcoming war in Iraq, and the best thing to do for me was to leak this information to the press, so that everybody else could have the information, and hopefully it could avert this disastrous course of events that have occurred.

 AMY GOODMAN: And ultimately, you faced trial.
 What exactly was the sentence you faced, and what did you think before you did this about the penalty?